Pertuzumab (Perjeta)

 Source: Genentech, 2021

-Aetna considers pertuzumab, alone or in combination with chemotherapy, experimental and investigational for the treatment of the following types of cancer (not an all-inclusive list) and all other indications because pertuzumab has not been proven to be effective for these indications:
+Aetna considers pertuzumab, alone or in combination with chemotherapy, experimental, investigational, or unproven for the treatment of the following types of cancer (not an all-inclusive list) and all other indications because pertuzumab has not been proven to be effective for these indications:

 • Gastric cancer